-Temperatures in Namibia vary depending on the region and season but in general days are hot and nights can be unexpectedly chilly, so layering clothing is your best bet on a Namibia safari.
-Opt for cool, cotton fabrics in neutral colours for the daytime and a fleece or jacket for morning and evening game drives.
+Temperatures in Namibia vary depending on the region and season.
+In general, days are hot, and nights can be unexpectedly chilly, so layering clothing is your best bet on a Namibia safari.
+Opt for cool cotton fabrics in neutral colours for the daytime and a fleece or jacket for morning and evening game drives.
 Comfortable walking shoes or hiking boots are a must.

 For more on what to pack for a safari, refer to our Africa Safari Guide travel advice section.